bactopia/bactopia.github.io/docs/tutorial.md

 `--species "Staphylococcus aureus"` will download MLST schemas associated with *S. aureus* it will also download completed *S. aureus* genomes (RefSeq only) that are used to create a set of protein set for annotation, a Mash sketch for automatic variant calling to the nearest neighbor, and calculate genome size statistics.

 `--include_genus` will also download completed genomes from the *Staphylococcus* genus that will be used for the protein set.
 These completed genomes **are not** used for the sketch creation or genome size calculation.

+`--limit 100` will limit the number of completed genomes downloaded to 100.

 `--cpus 4` will use 4 cpus for downloading and the clustering step.
 Adjust this number according to your setup!